-The Withy Patch Gypsy and Travellers site should be relocated and increased in size.
+The Withy Patch Gypsy and Travellers site should be relocated, to allow for the delivery of the new roundabout access onto the A27, and increased in size.
 The new site should be built at a higher level to reduce flood risk and to take the site out of Flood Zone 3.
 This will enable the provision of additional pitches in the future to meet identified needs.